PhilippinesOfficial Name: Republic of the Philippines

 Serious medical problems requiring hospitalization and/or medical evacuation to the United States can cost tens of thousands of dollars.
 Most hospitals will require a down payment of estimated fees in cash at the time of admission.
 In some cases, public and private hospitals have withheld lifesaving medicines and treatments for non-payment of bills.
 Hospitals also frequently refuse to discharge patients or release important medical documents until a bill has been paid in full.
 A list of doctors and medical facilities in the Philippines is available from the U.S. Embassy in Manila.

-Chikungunya, dengue and malaria are all mosquito borne illnesses that are present in the Philippines.
+Chikungunya, dengue, Zika and malaria are all mosquito borne illnesses that are present in the Philippines.
+Check with your doctor prior to travel to determine if you need to use malaria prophylaxis for the area you are visiting.
+Travelers should use CDC recommended insect repellents to help diminish bites from mosquitoes as well ticks, fleas, chiggers, etc, some of which may also carry infectious diseases.
 Diarrheal illness is very common among travelers even in large cities and luxury accommodations.
 Rabies immunization is recommended for all travelers staying for more than four weeks or who will have remote, rural travel or expect animal exposure.
+All routinely recommended immunizations should be up to date.
+Measles, mumps, rubella, tetanus, pertussis and chickenpox are much more common than in the United States, especially among children.
+Additionally, hepatitis A and typhoid immunization is recommended for all travelers.
+Hepatitis B vaccine is recommended for all those who may have sexual contacts, tattoos or require medical treatment while in the Philippines.
 The CDC website has additional information about these and other diseases prevalent in the Philippines.

 Tuberculosis is an increasingly serious health concern in the Philippines.
 For further information, please consult the CDC's information on TB.